ran81/json-data-playground/README.md

 - Automatically **generates TypeScript types** from the JSON structure.
 - **Copy TS button** for quick workflow.
 - **Search support** using your browser's `Ctrl+F`.
-- Minimal, focused UI - not an IDE.

 ## Tech Stack